-A cup of coffee a day from Starbucks, taking a cab to work instead of using public transportation, buying fashionable clothes (not for office), jewellery shopping, new electronics, burgers once a week and so on.
+A cup of coffee a day from Starbucks, taking a cab to work instead of using public transportation, buying fashionable clothes (not for office), jewelry shopping, new electronics, burgers once a week, and so on.

 Don’t eliminate all these expenses.
-If you have read my article on Needs vs Wants, you’ll know that spending 5% on wants is a must become its fun and we should all enjoy it, right!
+If you have read my article on Needs vs Wants, you’ll know that spending 5% on wants is a must because it’s fun and we should all enjoy it, right?